memphisdev/memphis-example-solutions/mongodb-debezium-cdc-example/README.md

-# PostgreSQL Debezium CDC Example
+# MongoDB Debezium CDC Example

 ## Use Case Description
 Change data capture (CDC) is an increasingly popular pattern for monitoring